tenable/integration-jira-cloud/README.md

-# Tenable.io for Jira Cloud
+# Tenable for Jira Cloud

 This integration is designed to pull Tenable.io vulnerability data, then generate Jira Tasks and sub-tasks based on the vulnerabilities' current state.
-Vulnerabilities are automatically closed once the state of the vulnerability is marked as "fixed" in Tenable.io.
+Vulnerabilities are automatically closed once the state of the vulnerability is marked as "fixed" in Tenable.io or Tenable.sc.

 * The integration creates a _**Vulnerability Management**_ project using the project key _**VULN**_.
 The integration then creates the appropriate custom